Which international destinations are reopening to tourists?

 The Maldives has recorded around 1,457 confirmed cases and five deaths from Covid-19 so far.

-"Within the next three months, the Maldives will become the first Covid-19 free country in the Asia region hopefully," during an online Maldivian parliament meeting.

-"We are conducting surveys to begin safe tourism when we reach that road."
+"We are planning to reopen our borders for visitors in July, 2020," reads an official statement issued by the Ministry of Tourism on May 30.

+"We also want to assure our guests that they will not be charged any additional fees to enter the Maldives."

-A phased reopening has been proposed that would see private jets and super yachts allowed entry from June 1, charter flights and private jets will be charged a $50,000 landing fee.
-The government has also issued a "Safe Tourism License" for tourist facilities that comply with government legislation and certain safety requirements, such as having a certified medic readily available and holding an "adequate stock" of PPE equipment.
+The government is also considering issuing a "Safe Tourism License" for tourist facilities that comply with government legislation and certain safety requirements, such as having a certified medic readily available and holding an "adequate stock" of PPE equipment.

-Travelers who made the trip over will need to have a confirmed booking with a tourist facility with a "Safe Tourism Licence," as well as a special $100 tourist visa available to those committed to spending a minimum of 14 days in the country.
+According to the draft proposal, travelers who make the trip over will need to have a confirmed booking with a tourist facility with a "Safe Tourism License."

+But the destination's tourism board has confirmed to CNN Travel that visitors will not have to commit to spending a minimum of 14 days in the country, as was previously suggested.

-Visitors will also need to present a valid medical certificate confirming they are Covid-19 free.
+Visitors will also need to present a medical certificate confirming proof of a negative Covid-19 test taken at least two weeks before landing in the destination.

-The Maldives received more than 1.7 million visitors in 2019 and had been expected numbers to rise to two million in 2020.
+The Maldives received more than 1.7 million visitors in 2019 and the destination had expected numbers to rise to two million in 2020.

 St. Lucia